waleed4we/java_miniProjects/history_saving_calculator/readme.md

 parts[2] → 5
 ```

-The Three Parts Represent:
+representing:

-- `parts[0]` → First Number
+- `parts[0]` → First number
 - `parts[1]` → Operator
-- `parts[2]` → Second Number
+- `parts[2]` → Second number

-The Program First Checks That The Expression Contains Exactly Three Parts.

-If The Format Is Invalid, The User Is Asked To Enter The Expression Again.

-The First And Second Parts Are Then Converted From `String` Into `double` Using `Double.parseDouble()`.

-The Operator Remains A `String` And Is Used In A `switch` Statement To Determine Which Mathematical Operation Should Be Performed.

-The Calculator Supports:
+The program first checks that the expression contains exactly three parts — if the format is invalid, the user is asked to re-enter it.
+The first and second parts are then converted from `String` to `double` using `Double.parseDouble()`.
+The operator stays a `String` and is used in a `switch` statement to determine which operation runs:

 ```
 + → Addition